Friday, August 1, 2025

 Sunday, February 2, 2025

-2024 TOP TEN HIGHLIGHTS: Number 5
+2024 HIGHLIGHTS: Part 5

 My mother has always been athletic.
 She was a volleyball spiker in her teens.
 A tennis player in her twenties.
 A golfer in her thirties.
 A bowler in her forties.
 And she did not just play for recreation.
 She religiously trained and played to win in competitions, usually reaching the Championships.